 At the same time, however, the ITC has not adopted any per se rule regarding staying an investigation in light of a concurrent reexamination at the PTO.
 Rather, the ALJ will weigh several factors, including: (1) the stage of discovery and the hearing date; (2) the issues in question and trial of the case; (3) the undue prejudice or clear tactical disadvantage of any party; (4) the stage of the reexamination at the PTO; (5) the efficient use of ITC resources; and (6) the availability of alternative remedies in federal court.
-In certain instances, the ALJ will extend the target date for completion of the investigation in view of a concurrent reexamination proceeding.

-Because of the speed with which the ITC conducts its investigations, litigants should expect an ITC investigation to proceed on its normally rapid pace with a low likelihood that the ALJ will stay the investigation.
+Because of the speed with which the ITC conducts its investigations, litigants should expect an ITC investigation to proceed at its normally rapid pace with a low likelihood that the ALJ will stay the investigation.